NLXionaire/nullex-nav-installer/README.md

 - Replace the wallet binaries with official versions
 - Enable blockchain sync monitoring once an official block explorer website is made available
 - Updating a previously installed wallet needs to remove previous settings before applying new settings
-- Updating a previously installed wallet needs to be smart enough to get the current configuration values so that options such as the masternode genkey value do not need to be re-entered every time
+- Updating a previously installed wallet needs to be smart enough to get the current configuration values instead of using 'new install' defaults
 - Properly shutdown all wallets automatically when a reboot or shutdown command is issued to prevent blockchain corruption
 - Automatically remove firewall rules for port(s) that pertain to a specific wallet install when the wallet is uninstalled
-- Add a new install type option to shutdown ALL installed wallets in a single command (useful when needing to reboot the VPS for any reason)

 ## Available Command-Line Options